 1. Tax Consequences to Partnership.
 Generally, a partnership is required to recognize gain or loss on the sale of property.
-The Treasury regulations provide that "[t]he general rule with respect to gain or loss realized upon the sale or exchange of property... is that the entire amount of gain or loss is recognized except in cases where specific provisions . . . provide otherwise."
+The Treasury regulations provide that "[t]he general rule with respect to gain or loss realized upon the sale or exchange of property... is that the entire amount of gain or loss is recognized except in cases where specific provisions... provide otherwise."
 The gain or loss is measured by the difference between the amount realized from the sale or other disposition of property and the partnership's adjusted basis in the property.
-496
+See the control of the sale or other disposition of property and the partnership's adjusted basis in the property.

-For federal income tax purposes, the sale by a partnership of an interest in an entity that is disregarded should be treated as a sale of the assets of the disregarded entity.497 If an entity is
+For federal income tax purposes, the sale by a partnership of an interest in an entity that is disregarded should be treated as a sale of the assets of the disregarded entity.590 If an entity is

-495I.R.C. § 1001(c); see Treas.
+588I.R.C. § 1001(c); see Treas.
 Reg. § 1.1002-1(a); see also I.R.C. § 1060(a) (requiring allocation of purchase price in the case of certain transfers involving a group of assets constituting a trade or business).